Go to our other sites

 Visit our Cambridge Primary support site to download a wide range of resources to help you plan and deliver the course:

-Online introductory training is available from February 2020 to support teachers delivering these subjects.
+Online introductory training is available to support teachers delivering these subjects.
 You can book a place now using our events and training calendar.

-The programme is free of charge to registered Cambridge schools that offer Cambridge Primary.
-If you are already registered with us, you can teach the programme now.
+This subject is free of charge to registered Cambridge schools that offer Cambridge Primary.
+If you are already registered with us, you can start teaching the programme immediately.
 If you are interested in becoming a Cambridge school complete our Expression of Interest form.